Bioremediation

 Lessons from the Field: Lebanon, DRC, Palestine, and Beyond

-In Kuwait, large scale projects like the NKETR (Northern Kuwait Environmental Remediation Project) are utilizing bioremediation to clean up oil contamination.
+In Kuwait, large-scale projects like the NKETR (Northern Kuwait Environmental Remediation Project) are utilizing bioremediation to clean up oil contamination.
 By adding specific bacterial strains and organic compounds to the soil, engineers are successfully breaking down Total Petroleum Hydrocarbons (TPH) even under extreme desert conditions.

 However, industrial scale projects are expensive.
 What happens when a community does not have access to a multi million dollar contract?
 This is where the philosophy of Leila Darwish becomes vital.

-The Grassroots Approach: Knowledge as a Weapon
+The Grassroots Approach: Knowledge as Resistance

 Bridging Science and Language